stardog-union/stardog-blog/content/posts/2017-pathfinder.md

 src="https://i1.wp.com/www.classtools.net/blog/wp-content/uploads/2015/04/bacon.jpg?w=550"
 class="inliner" %}}

-Using graph patterns is when there are no direct edges between the nodes.
+Using graph patterns is necessary when there are no direct edges between the nodes.
 For example, consider the
 [Six Degrees of Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon)